UPDATED: July 15, 2022

-Specify a destination location and a name of the blank MST file and click Save.
+3. Specify the destination location and the name of the blank MST file and click Save.

 Create Response MST

-Click Browse…, which is located next to the MSI package for tailoring field, to select an MSI package for tailoring.
+2. To select an MSI package for tailoring, click Browse…, which is located next to the MSI package for tailoring field.

-Click Next to to the response transform creation step.
-If necessary, you can change a name and a destination location of the response transform by clicking the Browse… button.
+8. Click Next to to the response transform creation step.
+If necessary, you can change the name and destination location of the response transform by clicking the Browse button.
 Select a necessary saving option and click Finish to create MST file.

 Capture System Changes to MST

-In order to create MST file from your project, navigate to the Package -> MST tab.
-Click Browse…, located next to the MSI file name field, to select an MSI against to which you want to create a transform (MST) file.
+4. To create MST file from your project, go to the Package -> MST tab and click Browse located next to the MSI file field – then select the MSI package for which you need to create a transform (MST) file.

 5. Choose an MSI package (e.g. Firefox Installer.msi), for which you want to create a transform file and click Open.